potrudeau/homebridge-messenger/README.md

     * type *(required)*: Must be `pushover`.
     * name *(required)*: Name of the switch and title of your message.
     * text *(required)*: Body of the message.
     * sound *(facultative)*: Name of the sound that will notify the user.
 If no valid value is provided, the default `pushover` sound will be used.
-For no sound, use `silent`, the [Pushover API](https://pushover.net/api#sounds) contains the list of other available sounds.
+For no sound, use `silent`.
+The [Pushover API](https://pushover.net/api#sounds) contains the list of all available sounds.
     * priority *(facultative)*: Priority of the message.
 Accepted values are `-2`, `-1`, `0`, `1` or `2`.
 You may refer to the [Pushover API](https://pushover.net/api#priority) for more details.
 Critical messages (`2`), are sent with the following parameters :
         * Retry : 60 seconds
         * Expires: 3600 seconds